polock11/f1_stats_azure_databricks/README.md

 5. Implementing a Lakehouse architecture using Delta Lake.
 6. Creating Azure Data Factory pipelines to execute Databricks notebooks and triggers to schedule pipelines, monitoring them.

 ## Project Folder Structure

-Below is the outline of the project's directory and file structure:

-## Project Folder Structure